airladon/FigureOne/docs/README.md

 Use either `delta` or `target` to define the end color

-In an interactive diagram, it is often useful to highlight elements of the diagram by coloring them and greying out, or dimming the elements not of interest.
-As such, a [DiagramElement][32] has several color attributes:
+In an interactive figure, it is often useful to highlight elements of the figure by coloring them and greying out, or dimming the elements not of interest.
+As such, a [FigureElement][32] has several color attributes:

 -   color - current color
 -   dimColor - color to dim to